musaalamparvez/LLM-RAG-ZC/README.md

 ## Notes

 - `faq.db`, `faq.db-shm`, and `faq.db-wal` are local SQLite database files generated at runtime and are excluded from version control via `.gitignore`.
-- This is a learning project developed for the LLM Zoomcamp course; some notebooks may contain exploratory or in-progress work.

 ## License